 If you have questions regarding the division of assets and property, the Price Slater Gawne Family Law team are here to help.

-Please contact Kara Webster or Nicholas Clough on 0161 6155554, by email to Kara.Webster@psg-law.co.uk or Nicholas.Clough@psg-law.co.uk.
-Alternatively, our LiveChat facility is available via our website for any enquiries.
+You can make an enquiry here.
+Alternatively, please contact Kara Webster or Nicholas Clough on 0161 6155554, by email to Kara.Webster@psg-law.co.uk or Nicholas.Clough@psg-law.co.uk.
+You can also contact us via our LiveChat facility, using the ‘Chat now’ tab.